SpectralSanctuary/hohohoho/README.md

-Nothing to see here, it's just an absolute useless respitory.
+Nothing to see here, it's just a useless respiratory.